Bank War: Resurrection of a national banking system

 The First Bank of the United States was established at the direction of Treasury Secretary Alexander Hamilton in 1791.
 Hamilton supported the foundation of a national bank because he believed that it would increase the authority and influence of the federal government, effectively manage trade and commerce, strengthen the national defense, and pay the debt.
-It was subject to attacks from agrarians and constructionists led by Thomas Jefferson and James Madison.
+It was subject to attacks from agrarians and strict constructionists led by Thomas Jefferson and James Madison.
 They believed that it was unconstitutional because the Constitution did not expressly allow for it, would infringe on the rights of the states, and would benefit a small group while delivering no advantage to the many, especially farmers.
 Hamilton's view won out and the Bank was created.
 More states and localities began to charter their own banks.
 State banks printed their own notes which were sometimes used out-of-state, and this encouraged other states to establish banks in order to compete.
-The bank, as established, acted as a source of credit for the US government, and as the only chartered interstate bank, but lacked the powers of a modern central bank: it did not set monetary policy, regulate private banks, hold their excess reserves, or act as a lender of last resort, and could issue only money backed by its capitalization and not fiat money.
+The bank, as established, acted as a source of credit for the U.S. government, and as the only chartered interstate bank, but lacked the powers of a modern central bank: it did not set monetary policy, regulate private banks, hold their excess reserves, or act as a lender of last resort, and could issue only money backed by its capitalization and not fiat money.

 President Madison and Treasury Secretary Albert Gallatin supported recharter of the First Bank in 1811.
 They cited "expediency" and "necessity", not principle.
 Opponents of the Bank defeated recharter by a single vote in both the House and Senate in 1811.
 State banks opposed recharter of the national bank because when state bank notes were deposited with the First Bank of the United States, the Bank would present these notes to state banks and demand gold in exchange, which limited the state banks' ability to issue notes and maintain adequate reserves of specie, or hard money.
 At that time, bank notes could be exchanged for a fixed value of gold or silver.